 1. Artificial Intelligence

-Artificial intelligence (AI) has the potential to redesign the healthcare industry completely.
+Artificial intelligence (AI) could potentially redesign the healthcare industry completely.
 Yes, we understand that’s quite a bold statement, but AI algorithms can design treatment plans, mine medical records, and rapidly create medicine.
 For example, Google’s DeepMind created an AI for breast cancer analysis.
-The algorithm completely outperformed human radiologists on pre-selected data sets to identify breast cancer, averaging at 11.5%.
+The algorithm outperformed human radiologists on pre-selected data sets to identify breast cancer, averaging 11.5%.
 On that note, imagine the horizons that would open up for humanity if medical professionals started implementing this powerful technology.

 2. Virtual Reality